NZTimKeegan/markdown-cv/index.md

 ### Key Achievements

-Seconded to cover the Customer Insights Reporting Manager and Team Leader responsibilities.
+Seconded to cover the Customer Interaction Reporting Manager and Team Leader responsibilities.
 Wrote documentation and provided training to support The Warehouse's in-house VEON television brand.
 Supervised the Customer Engagement team during weekends to met SLAs and handle escalations

 <br>